 To compare the Special Needs Plans available in your area, you can use our zip code lookup tool above or click on your county below.
 If you'd like to learn more about how the Medicare Advantage SNP program works in Kentucky and how it compares with other options, keep on reading.

-How-To Enroll in a Kentucky Special Needs Plan
+Who Can Enroll in a Kentucky Medicare Special Needs Plan?

 Most people living in Kentucky, age 65 and older, qualify for Medicare Advantage but do not qualify for a Special Needs Plan (SNP).
 A SNP is a Medicare Advantage plan, but they are only available to people with one of the following special needs: